 Attendance is required, and assignments must be turned in on time.
 That said, if you have a good reason to miss class or hand something in late, I tend to be fairly liberal with extensions if you ask in advance.
 (Good reasons do include assignments due for other classes.)
 (And medical and family emergencies are exempted from the "in advance" part, of course.
-But get a note from a dean.)
+But contact me ASAP.)